Call us for advice and our current discounted prices: 1.800.775.1592

-As far as power goes, it doesn’t feel any different than the Vmax Fitness i25 aside from the fact that the 20K has 99 speed settings.
-We loved how many speed settings the machine offered since a wider speed selection means you’re getting a smaller frequency increment per speed level and therefore, the machine can be tailored to a lot of users from varying degrees of fitness.
+As far as power and intensity of the vibration goes, it feels extremely familiar to the Vmax Fitness i25.
+The Zaaz 20K has 99 speed settings which should be sufficient to tailor to many users in the family.
+It is a good bonus to have a wide speed range so that we have the option to adjust the frequency setting in lesser increments.
+The speed settings modifies the frequency changes that you experience when you increase or decrease the speed and you end up getting a smaller frequency increment per speed level and therefore, the machine can be tailored to a lot of users from varying degrees of fitness.
 So far, the Zaaz 20K seems to be the only oscillation machine in the market with 99 speed settings, a definite bonus, however, it did bother me as I had to push the speed up to about 50 to 60 every time I used the machine.
-It could be a minor inconvenience for user’s that adapt extremely quickly to vibration training as you’ll have to spend at least 30 seconds to adjust to the higher speed settings every single time.
+It could be a frustrating inconvenience for user’s that adapt extremely quickly to vibration training as you’ll have to spend at least 30 seconds to adjust to the higher speed settings every single time.

-Resting my hands on the vibrating platform as I’m doing a shoulder press, I still find the bars on the side to be restrictive especially if I wanted to do situps or triceps dips on the vibration machine, but if you rarely do other exercises besides standing on the platform, then this shouldn’t be an issue at all, and the handlebar system is fairly good for support, just make sure you don’t lean or put over 50% of your body weight on it.
-The platform is a just a hair larger than the Vmax i25 at 21″ X 15″ and there shouldn’t be any problems performing most standing exercises.
+Resting my hands on the vibrating platform as I’m doing a shoulder press, I still find the bars on the side to be restrictive especially if I wanted to do situps or triceps dips on the vibration machine.
+If you rarely do other exercises besides standing on the platform, then this shouldn’t be an issue at all, and the handlebar system should not bother you at all.
+The platform is sufficient and not restrictive enough for most standing exercises.